 Students are expected to undertake independent study to complete tasks and assessment in accordance with the Work Rate Calendar.
-Students also have access to a one-hour scheduled lesson and a one-hour tutorial each week.
-Course materials can be accessed in the learning management system.
+Students also have access to a scheduled lessons and a one-hour tutorial each week.
+Lessons are delivered via Blackboard Collaborate and teleconferencing.